Earlopain/iqdb/README.md

 #### Adding images

 To add an image to the database, POST a file to `/images/:id` where `:id` is an ID number for the image.
-On e621, the IDs used are post IDs, but they can be any number to identify the image.
+It is up to you to map them to something useful in your application.

 ```bash
 curl -F file=@test.jpg http://localhost:5588/images/1234